Is online shopping disrupting traditional retail?

 Back in 2004, Charles & Keith had already expanded into the Middle East: Dubai, Bahrain, Oman and Saudi Arabia.

-At that time, when e-commerce was still new, Charles & Keith was the first retail company in Singapore to launch an e-commerce website.
+At that time, when e-commerce was still new, Charles & Keith was the first retail company to launch develop their ecommerce website in Singapore.

 This helped them to tap into other countries they didn’t have retail presence in.